25 Best Campgrounds Within Two Hours of Philadelphia PA

 Hickory Run Campground: Denver, PA

 Hickory Run Campground is located on 80 acres with campsites varying from primitive tenting to pull-throughs with hookups.
 Wooded and open sites are available to accommodate each family’s preferences.
-Primitive and full service log cabins are also available for rent.
+Primitive and full-service log cabins are also available for rent.
 The location is within easy driving distance of Lancaster, Reading, Hershey, Gettysburg and Valley Forge.
 Nature lovers and hikers can enjoy hiking the Horseshoe Trail (which begins at Valley Forge and continues to the Appalachian Trail) and is located immediately behind the campground.
-Middle Creek Wildlife Preserve is a 5-minute drive away.
-This 5,000-acre preserve abounds in wildlife, hiking and fishing.
+Middle Creek Wildlife Preserve is a five-minute drive away.
+This 5,000-acre preserve abounds in wildlife, hiking, and fishing.
 You’ll find bicycle riding popular throughout the area.

 Ridley Creek State Park: Media, PA